 Ph.D.
 University of California, Riverside

 Dr. Hayes specializes in the fields of American politics and political behavior, with an emphasis on economic inequality.
+In 2019, Dr. Hayes served as U.S. Studies Chair as part of the Fulbright program in Xalapa, Mexico.
 Dr. Hayes teaches courses on Congress, American Politics, Congress and the Presidency, and the Politics of Inequality.
 He received his Ph.D. in Political Science from the University of California, Riverside in 2012.

-- Benjamin Bishin (UCR), Thomas J. Hayes, Matthew Incantalupo (Princeton), and Charles Anthony Smith (UCI).
+- Benjamin Bishin (UCR), Thomas J. Hayes, Matthew Incantalupo (Yeshiva University), and Charles Anthony Smith (UCI).
+2016.
 “Opinion Backlash and Public Attitudes: Are Political Advances in Gay Rights Counterproductive?”
-Forthcoming at the American Journal of Political Science.
+American Journal of Political Science 60: 625-648.

 - Winner of the 2014 APSA Bailey Award for Best Paper in LGBT Politics.